Magalang: Religion

-Roman Catholic 85%; In Magalang were church locales of Members Church of God International or Ang Dating Daan can be found which yields thousands of members.
-Other major religious groups are Iglesia ni Cristo, Evangelical Christians and others are also established in the municipality.
+Roman Catholics account for 85% of the population; Magalang also hosts churches of Members Church of God International or Ang Dating Daan.
+Other major religious groups are Iglesia ni Cristo which has the adherence of 3% of the population, Evangelical Christians and others.

-Aside from Catholic churches, the town has a new United Methodist Church.
-In the year 1908, Protestantism was introduced and Vicente Naguit was the first convert.
+Aside from Catholic churches, the town has a United Methodist Church.
+In 1908, Protestantism was introduced and Vicente Naguit was the first convert.

 San Bartolome Parish Church

 St. Bartholomew Parish Church (Roman Catholic Archdiocese of San Fernando, Vicariate of St. John the Beloved) was established by the Augustinians on April 30, 1605.
 The present edifice was constructed in 1866 by Fr.
 Ramon Sarrionandia, OSA.
 The 3-aisle church is made of stone and wood.
 It is 55m. long, 21m. wide and 7m. high.
-Interplay of arches, as seen on the main entrance, doors and niches, pediments and fenestrations, including those of the bellowers and adjacent convent suggest a touch of baroque.
+Interplay of arches, as seen on the main entrance, doors and niches, pediments and fenestrations, including those of the belltowers and adjacent convent suggest a touch of baroque.